fau-masters-collected-works-cgarbin/cap6619-deep-learning/README.md

-# CAP-5615 Intro to Neural Networks class at FAU
+# CAP-6619 Deep Learning class at FAU

-Assignments from the CAP-5615 Intro to Neural Networks at Florida Atlantic University, Summer 2018
+Assignments from the CAP-6619 Deep Learning at Florida Atlantic University, Fall 2018

 ## Assignment 1